AKJK-Internet-32002/32002/windows-apps-src/design/shell/tiles-and-notifications/send-local-toast-react-native.md

 ---
-Description: Learn how to send a local toast notification from C# apps and handle the user clicking the toast.
+Description: Learn how to send a local toast notification from React Native and handle the user clicking the toast.
-title: Send a local toast notification from C# apps ms.assetid: E9AB7156-A29E-4ED7-B286-DA4A6E683638
+title: Send a local toast notification from React Native ms.assetid: E9AB7156-A29E-4ED7-B286-DA4A6E683638
-label: Send a local toast notification from C# apps
+label: Send a local toast notification from React Native
 template: detail.hbs
 ms.date: 05/19/2017
 ms.topic: article
-keywords: windows 10, uwp, send toast notifications, notifications, send notifications, toast notifications, how to, quickstart, getting started, code sample, walkthrough, c#, csharp, win32, uwp ms.localizationpriority: medium
+keywords: windows 10, uwp, send toast notifications, notifications, send notifications, toast notifications, how to, quickstart, getting started, code sample, walkthrough, react native, windows, javascript ms.localizationpriority: medium
 ---
-# Send a local toast notification from C# apps
+# Send a local toast notification from React Native

 A toast notification is a message that an app can construct and deliver to the user while they are not currently inside your app.
 This quickstart walks you through the steps to create, deliver, and display a Windows 10 toast notification using rich content and interactive actions.
 These quickstart uses local notifications, which are the simplest notification to implement.